a-Datana/Anti-afk/README.md

 - Push your changes to your forked repository.
 - Submit a pull request to the main repository.

-We appreciate any contributions and will review and merge them if they align with the project's goals.
+I appreciate any contributions and will review and merge them if they align with the project's goals.
 Thank you for considering contributing to this project!